Behind The Smile

 Lek pulled the towel, which experience had taught her to keep by her pillow, around her and hobbled off into the bathroom without giving Ali another glance.
 She bolted the door as hard and noisily as she could and began to sob audibly.

 At least, she hoped it was audible from outside.
 So, she turned the shower on and made even louder cries of pain, just to make sure.
-She inspected herself in the mirror and was pleased to see there were no signs of blood or bruising and as the cool water started to take the sting out of her beautiful bottom, her plan was unfolding.
+She inspected herself in the mirror.
+Lek was pleased to see there were no signs of blood or bruising and as the cool water started to take the sting out of her beautiful bottom.
+Her plan was unfolding.

 After showering, she again donned the towel and limped into the bedroom, where Ali was sitting in anticipation, already dressed.
 A good sign, she thought to herself, she had escaped a replay of the previous night.
-She sat down gingerly; making sure that Ali was well aware of her discomfort and gave out a squeal of pain.
+She sat down gingerly, making sure that Ali was well aware of her discomfort.
+She gave out a squeal of pain.